Unfortunately, most people cannot see the importance of adding extra income streams to their primary job salary.

 This is a passive form of income because active involvement is not needed, however, the amount you are able to earn is limited to the money you can lend and what the borrower is ready to pay.

-3) DIVIDEND INCOME: it is a payment shareholders receive for owning a dividend-paying stock.
+It is a payment shareholders receive for owning a dividend-paying stock.

 When you buy shares of a company, you become part-owner of that company and eligible for dividends.